NeVeDlE/Roshta/README.md

 - For Database we are using: **MYSQL**, as it considered the best DB right now and we are going to use API to interact with it.
 - **Restful API** for link between website and mobile application database
 - For Web Frontend we used a framework called: **React**, it makes the front work easier and faster.
-- For Web Backend we used a framework called: **Laravel**, It's the fastest and strongest framework for web right now.
+- For Backend we used a framework called: **Laravel**, It's the fastest and strongest framework for Backend right now.
 - **Java** for Android Development

-### software development Process:
+### Software development Process:

 for development process we use **TDD Test-driven development** that relying on software requirements being converted to test cases before the software is fully developed, and tracking all software development by repeatedly testing the software against all test cases.
 This is as opposed to software being developed first and test cases being created later.